Arts Funding applications

 NLPG (National Lottery Project Grant) - has 2 tiers: up to £30k and over £30k, for individuals or organisations to create arts projects.
 Open to apply at any time.

-CONTACT ME ABOUT FUNDING SUPPORT USING THE FORM AT THE BOTTOM OF THE PAGE
+VIA THE FORM AT THE BOTTOM OF THIS PAGE

 Read more about access support on the Arts Council England’s own webpage